 2. Print and sign your application form

-Print your application on plain white A4 paper, using blank ink only.
+Print your application on plain white A4 paper, using black ink only.
 Make sure your form has printed in full and isn't cut off at the top or bottom of the page.

 US standard letter paper or US legal paper sizes are also acceptable, but only if they’re scaled properly.
 Refer to more information on printing your application form.